What is a CT scan?

 You may be advised to wait for around 15 minutes in the department following your scan to ensure that you don’t have a reaction to the contrast or begin to feel unwell, but this is rare.
 Most people experience no side effects at all.

 The longer-term risk in people having a CT scan is that of causing cancer over their lifetime as the CT scanners use ionising radiation (just like any X-ray procedure).
-However, this risk is very small with a lifetime chance of risk being less than 10,000 with one or two scans (our natural risk of having cancer is one in two).
+However, this risk is very small with a lifetime chance of risk being less than 1 in 10,000 with one or two scans (our natural risk of having cancer is one in two).
 It’s important to note that the risk is greater in children and younger people.

 Your doctor will weigh the benefit of having the scan compared to any perceived risk before recommending that you undergo a CT scan.
-If you have any concerns, do not hesitate to speak to team.
+If you have any concerns, do not hesitate to speak to the team.

 Getting your CT scan results